 COVID-19 and cloth face masks

-When you wear a face mask in public, it helps protect other people from possible infection with COVID-19.
+In places where COVID-19 is spreading, wearing a face mask in public helps protect other people from possible infection with COVID-19.
 Other people who wear masks help protect you from infection.
 Wearing a face mask may also protect you from infection.

 Wearing face masks helps reduce the spray of respiratory droplets from the nose and mouth.
 Using face masks in public settings helps reduce the spread of COVID-19.